KUNJAN6902/DataAnalysis-PrimarySales-MilkCollection/README.md

 I have tried to explain my approach to analyse these datasets in "Data Analysis-My Approach" - file.

-On this repository, You can find Datasets, Power BI files of both analysis & PDF reports generated from PowerBI.
+On this repository, I have uploaded Datasets, Power BI files of both analysis & PDF reports generated from PowerBI.

 Thank You,
 Kunjan Shah.